 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-Author Name: ____ (Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Daniel McGarvey: As the number of size spectra studies grows, critical tests of the effects of different environmental influences on the size spectrum will become possible.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera